-Source: - Department of Agriculture, Naypyitaw region (2016)
+Source: -Department of Agriculture, Naypyitaw Region (2016)

-The study of nutrient status in Naypyitaw region was conducted in 2016 and study of macro and micro nutrient status in rice field was conducted in Pobba Thiri and Zeyar Thiri) in 2017.

-Two main objectives are as follow,

--to evaluate the nutrient status in Naypyitaw Agricultural land,

--to assess the macro and micro nutrient level in rice growing area of two townships, and to assess the nutrient level based on cropping pattern
+The study on nutrient status in Naypyitaw region was conducted in 2016, and study of macro and micro nutrient status in rice field was conducted in Pobba Thiri and Zeyar Thiri in 2017.
+Two main objectives are to evaluate the nutrient status in Naypyitaw Agricultural land, to assess the macro and micro nutrient level in rice growing area of two townships, and to assess the nutrient level based on cropping pattern.